-Eufinger discloses this limitation.
-See claim 14 above.
-EX-1003 ¶193.
+Eufinger discloses this limitation for the same reasons discussed for Claim 11.
+EX-1003 ¶179.

 X. The Board Should Not Exercise its Discretion to Deny Institution Under Section 325(d) and Section 314(a)

 When determining whether to exercise discretion under § 325(d), "the Board uses a two-part framework: (1) whether the same or substantially the same art previously was presented to the Office or whether the same or substantially the same arguments previously were presented to the Office; and (2) if either condition of first part of the framework is satisfied, whether the petitioner has demonstrated that the Office erred in a manner material to the patentability of challenged claims."
 Advanced Bionics, LLC v.
 MED-EL Elektromedizinische Geräte GmbH, IPR2019-01469, Paper 6, p.
 8 (Feb.
 13, 2020) (designated: March 24, 2020).